karatelabs/karate-addons/karate-kafka/README.md

 To develop and run feature files from the IDE you need to upgrade to the paid versions of Karate Labs official plugins for [IntelliJ](https://plugins.jetbrains.com/plugin/19232-karate) or [VS Code](https://marketplace.visualstudio.com/items?itemName=karatelabs.karate).

 ## Setup
 You need a Maven or Gradle project.
+Please use the latest available version.
 The dependency info can be found here: https://central.sonatype.com/artifact/io.karatelabs/karate-kafka

 The `karate.lic` file you receive should be placed in a `.karate` folder in your project root.
 You can also change the default path where the license is expected - by setting a `KARATE_LICENSE_PATH` environment property.